Jean84646/capstone-project-planning/README.md

 Copyright (c) 2018 **Jean Jia**

+The contents of this website, such as text, graphics, images, and other material contained on the website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.